lsst-tstn/tstn-008/installing_eui.rst

 	#.
 Install Labview package manager https://vipm.jki.net/download, then install the following libraries.

 		.. note::
 			I would like to point out an observation while downloading the libraries.
-For a reason that is not appareant to me the download may sometimes fail.
+For a reason that is not apparent to me the download may sometimes fail.
 The following are some tricks that worked for me.
 			- right click, install
 			- Install the rest of the libraries and come back to it
 		 	- Manually find the download online